The Ultimate 1-Day Guide to Isla Mujeres – What to Do in 24 Hours

 1. Catamaran Tour

-If you’re the type of person who likes to sit back, relax, and enjoy the moment while the logistics are taken care of, our Catamaran tour could be for you.
+If you’re the type of person who likes to sit back, relax, and enjoy the moment while the logistics are taken care of, this Catamaran tour is for you.

 Sail the sea, snorkel, and relax at a private beach club before setting out to discover Isla Mujeres.